-- represent the employees in consultation with the employer and with their representative; investigate potential hazards and dangerous occurrences at the workplace and examine the causes of accidents at the workplace; - b. investigate complaints by any employee they represents relating to health and safety and welfare at work; - c. represent employees in consultations with inspectors of the Health and Safety Executive and of any other enforcing authority; - d. receive information from Enforcement Inspectors: - e. attend meetings of safety committees to which they is elected; - f. inspect the workplace if they have given the employer or their representative reasonable notice in writing of their intention to do so and have not inspected it in the previous three months.
+- a. represent the employees in consultation with the employer and with their representative; investigate potential hazards and dangerous occurrences at the workplace and examine the causes of accidents at the workplace; - b. investigate complaints by any employee they represent relating to health and safety and welfare at work; - c. represent employees in consultations with inspectors of the Health and Safety Executive and of any other enforcing authority; - d. receive information from duly appointed Enforcement Inspectors; - e. attend meetings of safety committees to which they are elected; - f. inspect the workplace if they have given the employer or their representative reasonable notice in writing of their intention to do so and have not inspected it in the previous three months.
 They may carry out additional inspections where there are substantial changes in work conditions.